 We can assist you in selecting the best business structure for your requirements.
 In Malta, one can trade as a self-employed, as a partnership, as a limited liability company or as a cooperative.
 Each structure has its own advantages and disadvantages which we adopt specifically to your needs, in terms of legal, vat, tax and management cost considerations.

 Business entrepreneurs can use various types and models of business structures in order to carry out their business activities in an effective and efficient manner.
-At Parker Randall Turner we strive to ensure that our clients are maximising their business strategies through solid business structures.
+At Parker Russell Turner we strive to ensure that our clients are maximising their business strategies through solid business structures.